enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/JavaScript_Worker.md

 }
 ```

-- e: the message object,
+- e: the message object
 - e.data: the message data, send by creator [postMessage()](#postmessage) method, equal to its argument